High-pressure week

 What Is Really At Stake

 Energy security is where geopolitics enters the household bill.
 It links war, infrastructure, climate, nuclear choices, gas dependency, and the credibility of the state.
+This week, the first audit point is the preferred energy fix is tested against grid timing, storage, imports, and household price exposure.

 Behind The Scene

 Politicians prefer price promises; grid operators talk constraints; industry wants predictability; households want relief.
 The hidden story is infrastructure speed, not only fuel choice.
+The recurring blind spot here is whether the preferred energy fix is tested against grid timing, storage, imports, and household price exposure.

 How Society Is Reacting